Lanivet & District Under Fives

 - Specialist skills or training our staff have

-Our deputy manager holds 40 years experience in working outside of nurseries and childminding settings as a previous inspector.
+Our deputy manager holds 40+ years experience in working outside of nurseries and childminding settings as a previous inspector.
 Who has and has two older children of her own and 3 grandchildren she looks after regularly.
 She delivers weekly forestry school sessions within the wood land area opposite our setting and is booked on relevant training to deliver this at a high standard of outdoor learning.
+From September 2020 she will be decreasing her hours and becoming semi retired.

 Our team is a very warm and personal team who take pride in offering a family environment to all the children who attend our setting.